bhavya-dang/node-github.js/README.md

 Returns a orgs object with the Organization data of the username passed as `para`.

-## .searchUser(query, followerCount)
+## .searchUser(query)

 Returns an object containing the best match result of the user.
-Filtered by the `query` and `followerCount` passed.
+Filtered by the `query` parameter passed.

 ## .searchTopic(query)